 Turks and Caicos Kayaking

-Along with the unparalleled ocean water and beaches, the country has extensive and pristine marine mangrove wetlands and ponds to discover.
+Along with unparalleled ocean water and beaches, the country has extensive and pristine mangrove wetlands and ponds to discover that are often teeming with life.

 Many of the waterfront accommodations in the country include complimentary kayak use for guests, and simply paddling on the ocean nearby can be fun for a short while.
-However, if you want to see more wildlife and diverse scenery, it’s highly recommended that you venture into the mangrove wetlands and shallows.
-It depends highly on where you’re staying, but the best wetlands aren’t typically found near accommodations, so you’ll either have to rent kayaks onsite or transport your own.
+However, if you want to see more wildlife and diverse scenery, it’s highly recommended that you venture into the mangrove wetlands.

 It’s worth also considering stand-up paddleboarding as an alternative to kayaking.
-A relatively newer water sport, stand-up paddleboarding offers one great advantage over kayaking when exploring the reefs and wetlands: a much better view of the sea life in the water.
-The greater height makes it much easier to spot animals, and when in the sheltered mangroves you’ll often be able to see marine life with crystal clarity.
+This newer water sport offers one great advantage over kayaking when exploring the reefs and wetlands: a much better view of the sea life in the turquoise water.
+The greater height makes it much easier to spot animals like sea turtles, reef fish, baby sharks, and the country's nimble rays—in the sheltered mangroves, you’ll often be able to see marine life with crystal-clear clarity.

 Safety

 Wind and currents can greatly affect your paddling.
-Pay attention to your drift direction and speed and you can avoid having difficulties.
+Pay attention to your drift direction and speed to avoid having difficulties.
 Consider kayaking against the drift so your return is easy.

 Currents often exist at the narrow channels between cays.
 These typically slow down or disappear rather quickly and are only of concern during tide changes, but it’s best to be aware of them.